falcosecurity/falco-website/content/en/blog/falco-0-36-0/index.md

 ### Falco Playground

-Falco playground is simple web application where you can create, edit and validate [falco rules](https://github.com/falcosecurity/rules).
+[Falco playground](https://falcosecurity.github.io/falco-playground/) is simple web application where you can create, edit and validate [falco rules](https://github.com/falcosecurity/rules).
 This is a quick solution for users wanting to easily check the accuracy of their custom rules.
 This application is completely client side and doesn’t make calls to any backend server.
 It leverages the power of [WebAssembly](https://webassembly.org/) to test your rules.
+You can [try it live](https://falcosecurity.github.io/falco-playground/) and find the code in the [falco-playground](https://github.com/falcosecurity/falco-playground) repository!

 ## Additional UX improvements